cristian0527/Marked-Edge-Walk/README.md

 * Exponential/Minimized

 -β<sub>county_splits</sub> • (county_splits<sub>new</sub> - county_splits<sub>old</sub>) - β<sub>cuts</sub> • (cuts_edges<sub>new</sub> - cuts_edges<sub>old</sub>)

-&emsp;Through the exponential/minimized approach, the cut-edge and county split terms of the energy function were driven by their beta weights, with no target value built into the function.
-Through this distribution, the betas were simultaneously deciding how strongly we care about a constraint and as well as where the walk should settle, since the presence of a target value to aim for is absent.
-In practice, this meant tuning for an ideal beta iteratively, more than the gaussian approach.
-As well, through our experiments, we discovered that the walk would drift towards a value that was not what we desired, as well as there not being mixing present.
-Ultimately, since we couldn’t reliably tune the parameters so that the walk approaches near a target value we have in mind, this limitation motivated us to use the Gaussian approach across all eight states instead.

 * Gaussian

 -β<sub>county_splits</sub> • ((county_splits<sub>new</sub> - target_county)<sup>2</sup> - (county_splits<sub>old</sub> - target_county)<sup>2</sup>) - β<sub>cuts</sub> • ((cuts_edges<sub>new</sub> - target_cuts)<sup>2</sup> - (cuts_edges<sub>old</sub> - target_cuts)<sup>2</sup>)